ssd0247/ssd0247/README.md

 > 🌱 I’m currently learning Rust and how it can help me build and run CPU intensive ML/AI algorithms. **{** I'm a little skeptical about the term *"AI"* and it's *"penetration"* in the real world **}**

-> 💞️ I’m looking to collaborate on projects that contribute towards my primary motive, that is to bridge the gap between the current state of AI systems in practice versus the marvels that are conjured in controlled environments of research labs.
+> 💞️ My search for collaboration is heavily skewed towards projects that bridge the gap between the current state of AI systems in-the-wild versus the marvels that are conjured in controlled environments of research labs.
 Engineering software systems that can *think*, *act*, *reason* and *plan* on their own accord.
 Upgrading from *narrow-AI* to *general-AI* which I expect, as per my current knowledge, will require both the `symbolic-AI` and `deep-learning` based approaches.

 > Topics that I have a fascination for is
 - AI-alignment (what it even means to align AI agents.
 Do we have a clear picture of what our own alignments are ?
 Can we bucket ideologies and beliefs under one roof ?)